AmrKhalifa/Solutions-to-MIT-6.0002-Introduction-to-Computational-Thinking-and-Data-Science-assignments/README.md

 ## Note:

-Make sure you used Python3.5 for problem set 3.
+Make sure you use Python3.5 for problem set 3.
 Newer versions of Python induce errors in file ps3_tests_f16.